 Smith College collaborates with the broader community on a wide variety of science learning opportunities.
 Whether teaching microscopy for the Literacy Project of Northampton, designing an engineering process at the Adult Learning Center in Holyoke or traveling to area high schools to teach students about zebrafish, these outreach efforts produce extraordinary results.
-Young children develop an affinity for science, older students become more inquisitive about challenging subject matter, and Smith students deepen their understanding of their subjects and gain valuable teaching skills.
+Young children develop an affinity for science, older students become more inquisitive about challenging subject matter, and Smith students deepen their understanding of their content areas and gain valuable teaching skills.

 "Several kids were excited when we talked about engineering, so I think we may have gotten them to start thinking about that as a possible career path, which was very exciting to me."